A Finding Aid to the Barry Faulkner Papers, circa 1858-1973, in the Archives of American Art, by Michael Yates

 Scope and Contents

 The papers of muralist, painter, and teacher Barry Faulkner measure 2.3 linear feet and date from circa 1858-1973.
 Faulkner's career; his relationships with family, friends, and fellow-artists; and his thoughts on art and artists are documented in biographical materials, correspondence, writings, sketchbooks, five diaries, photograph albums and photographs, and one scrapbook.
+An unprocessed addition to the collection dating 1942 includes a one page letter mounted on board from Maxfield Parrish to Barry Faulkner.

 Biographical materials include biographical sketches, awards, and records documenting Faulkner's military service.
 Also found are a list of medications, a list of Faulkner's writings, party guest lists, an address book, a calendar, and materials related to the posthumous publication of Sketches From an Artist's Life.
 Of special interest are oversized architectural drawings by Eric Gugler for Faulkner's Keene, New Hampshire house.